 Yes.
 Michigan requires a person or entity to obtain a state license to manufacture cannabis products.
 This license is known as the marijuana processor license in Michigan.
 Typically, a marijuana processor takes marijuana plant material and turns it into a cannabis-infused product.
 Marijuana-infused products are legal in Michigan, and as such, processing them is also permitted.
 However, a legal processing activity within the state must obtain the requisite license.
-In Michigan, anyone or entity looking to produce cannabis-infused products such as edibles, topicals, distillates, and vape cartridges must secure a marijuana processor license from the Department of Licensing and Regulatory Affairs (LARA).
+In Michigan, anyone or entity looking to produce cannabis-infused products such as edibles, topicals, distillates, and vape cartridges must secure a marijuana processor license.
 Other cannabis-infused products produced by processors include capsules, suppositories, THC distillates, and concentrates (such as wax, dabs, and shatter).

 In Michigan, a marijuana processor license authorizes the licensee to sell marijuana-infused products to licensed provisioning centers (retailers) and other licensed processors.
 However, the growers and the processors that the licensee buys from or sells to must be situated within the same facility as the licensee.
 Processors would need to engage the services of a secure transporter if selling to or buying from other processors or growers not in the same facility as them.
 Under the Medical Marijuana Facilities Licencing Act (MMFLA), a marijuana processor is a commercial entity that has obtained a license to purchase marijuana from licensed growers.
 While many types of cannabis compounds can be processed, the most common of them are those derived from cannabidiol (CBD) and tetrahydrocannabinol (THC).
 In Michigan, licensed marijuana processors under the MMFLA have no limits on the amounts of cannabis-infused products they can process in one facility.